adap/flower/examples/advanced-tensorflow/README.md

 # Federated Learning with TensorFlow/Keras and Flower (Advanced Example)

 > \[!TIP\]
 > This example shows intermediate and advanced functionality of Flower.
-It you are new to Flower, it is recommended to start from the [quickstart-tensorflow](https://github.com/adap/flower/tree/main/examples/quickstart-tensorflow) example or the [quickstart TensorFlow tutorial](https://flower.ai/docs/framework/tutorial-quickstart-tensorflow.html).
+If you are new to Flower, it is recommended to start from the [quickstart-tensorflow](https://github.com/adap/flower/tree/main/examples/quickstart-tensorflow) example or the [quickstart TensorFlow tutorial](https://flower.ai/docs/framework/tutorial-quickstart-tensorflow.html).

 This example shows how to extend your `ClientApp` and `ServerApp` capabilities compared to what's shown in the [`quickstart-tensorflow`](https://github.com/adap/flower/tree/main/examples/quickstart-tensorflow) example.
 In particular, it will show how the `ClientApp`'s state (and object of type [RecordSet](https://flower.ai/docs/framework/ref-api/flwr.common.RecordSet.html)) can be used to enable stateful clients, facilitating the design of personalized federated learning strategies, among others.
 The `ServerApp` in this example makes use of a custom strategy derived from the built-in [FedAvg](https://flower.ai/docs/framework/ref-api/flwr.server.strategy.FedAvg.html).
 In addition, it will also showcase how to: